Updated September 2, 2024

 Past performance does not indicate future success.
 The largest ngTLD was .icu from December 2019 through January, 2021, with as many as

 - In November of 2017 the .loan ngTLD registered over 2 million names.
-Today .loan has only 6,460 registrations (which is fewer than the confusingly similar .loans ngTLD).
+Today .loan has 9,824 registrations (not much more than the confusingly similar .loans with 6,345).

-A follow-up question: how reliable are any registry statistics regarding registrations; can we
+How reliable are statistics regarding registrations; should we

 believe the reported size of the market at all?
-Is it realistic that only 10 among the top 1136 new domains should account for more than 50% of all ngTLD name registrations?
+Is it realistic that only 10 of 1114 new domains should account for 54.6% of all ngTLD name registrations?

 The DNS is a technical system written to a technical specification.
 Problems can be resolved by extending the specification; Internationalized Domain Names show it is possible.